TimGyger/GPBoost_GPU/docs/Main_parameters.rst

 -  ``init_cov_pars`` : numeric vector / array of doubles, optional (default = Null)

    -  Initial values for covariance parameters of Gaussian process and random effects (can be Null).
-The order it the same as the order of the parameters in the summary function: first is the error variance (only for "gaussian" likelihood), next follow the variances of the grouped random effects (if there are any, in the order provided in 'group_data'), and then follow the marginal variance and the range of the Gaussian process.
+The order it the same as the order of the parameters in the summary function: first is the error variance (only for ``gaussian`` likelihood), next follow the variances of the grouped random effects (if there are any, in the order provided in 'group_data'), and then follow the marginal variance and the range of the Gaussian process.
 If there are multiple Gaussian processes, then the variances and ranges follow alternatingly.
 If 'init_cov_pars = Null', an internatl choice is used that depends on the likelihood and the random effects type and covariance function.
 If you select the option 'trace = true' in the 'params' argument, you will see the first initial covariance parameters in iteration 0.

 -  ``init_coef`` : numeric vector / array of doubles, optional (default = Null)